turbine-kreuzberg/media-query-sync/README.md

 ### Requirements

 The plug-in uses the JavaScript [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
-If you target browsers that do not know this object, you have to include the appropriate polyfill (polyfill.customevent.js).
+If you target browsers that do not know this object, you have to include [the appropriate polyfill](polyfill.customevent.js).

     if( typeof window.CustomEvent !== 'function' ) {
         /* include polyfill (using your preferred script loading mechanism) */